G4Vi/MHFS/README.md

 `/static/music_inc/` similar to the gapless player, but doesn't buffer the whole track ahead of time.

 #### API
 `/music` Request a music player or the music library in a variety of formats.
-See `MusicLibrary::SendLibrary`.
+See `MusicLibrary::new` and `MusicLibrary::SendLibrary`.

 `/music_dl?name=folderpath` Download a track [or part of one] by filename with optional resampling, channel mixing, and encoding.
 See `MusicLibrary::SendLocalTrack`.